 I am currently a postdoctoral researcher (‘chargé de recherches’) from the FNRS (Université de Namur, Belgium).
 I am in a visiting position at the CESCO lab (Centre d’écologie et des sciences de la conservation), Muséum national d’histoire naturelle (Paris, France).
 I got a PhD in Biology (Université Grenoble Alpes, France, 2015) and a PhD in Philosophy (Université Grenoble Alpes/Université du Québec à Montréal, Canada, 2018).
-I am a pluridisciplinary researcher in philosophy and history of science.
+I am a pluridisciplinary researcher in sociology and philosophy of science.
 Despite the diversity of my research interests, the different lines of investigation I pursue converge on the »politics of science » as an epistemological object: I interrogate, through a philosophical and historical perspective, issues such as that of the modalities of science funding and science policy decisions, the participation of citizens to the production of scientific knowledge and expertise and its epistemological, ethical and social consequences, and the consolidation of trust in science through a well-conceived notion of « public understanding of science ».

 Education and position